Pennsylvania Sports Betting

 What other options for gambling exist in Pennsylvania?

-A thirteenth, Stadium Casino, will soon be under construction in the Philadelphia-area.
+Full-scale gaming operations exist at all the casinos listed above.
+You can play any number of slots, table games, or other types of games at any of the 12 Pennsylvania casinos.
+Number 13, Stadium Casino, will soon be under construction in the Philadelphia-area.
 The new property is slated to open in 2020.

 Pennsylvania also has a state lottery for residents and visitors.
 Some of its lottery games are available to play online.